 "I don't know who I am anymore.
 I don't know what I am.
 Everything I ever thought has been thrown in a blender and shredded.
-How can I expect you to love me, when you don't even know who I am?"
+How can I expect you to love me?
+How can you even know who I am when I don't know who I am?"